 Nothing says Labor Day weekend in Seattle more than Bumbershoot.
-No, I didn’t just sneeze — Bumbershoot (another word for umbrella) is the name of Seattle’s largest music and arts festival, and it happens over the three-day holiday weekend every year (since 1971) at Seattle Center.
-It’s our can’t miss event of the year in Seattle.
+And the festival makes its triumphant return in 2023.
+Bumbershoot is the name of Seattle’s largest music and arts festival, and it happens over the three-day holiday weekend at Seattle Center.
+It’s one of our can’t miss events of the year in Seattle.

 With more than 100 acts playing on 6 different stages, the highlight of Bumbershoot for us is the music.
 Bumbershoot claims to have the “most diverse and carefully curated musical lineups in the world.”
-From Grammy Award winners, to old-time rockers, to up-and-coming hip-hop artists, there truly is something for everyone at Bumbershoot (click here for the 2015 lineup).
+From Grammy Award winners, to old-time rockers, to up-and-coming hip-hop artists, there truly is something for everyone at Bumbershoot.
 There’s a constant flow of music blaring through Seattle Center all weekend.
 Tove and I were only there for one day last year, and we got a taste of more than 10 different bands.
 While the festival does reel in national and international acts, it prides itself on showcasing local performers.

 While music is the most popular feature at Bumbershoot, comedy also draws thousands of fans to Seattle on Labor Day weekend.
 Nearly 30 different comedy acts perform on 3 different stages throughout the weekend.
 Just like the music, Bumbershoot brings in big-name national and local comedians to make us laugh.
 There’s stand-up, improv, and even live taping of podcasts.
 The comedy festival is definitely worth enjoying at Bumbershoot.
 It’s a popular conversation piece in the crowd.